Abitagz/Dare-to-build/README.md

   ## The Nile Grand Renaissance Dam

     This website is to inspire people, getting out of the ordinary because often we inspired by one person or few but not by 110million.
-    These 110 people inspired me everytime I read about this by coming together and building the biggest dam in Africa by putting aside their religion and political differences.
+    These 110 millio people inspired me everytime I read about this, by coming together and building the biggest dam in Africa by putting aside their religion and political differences.
 That's huge for me!

   ## UX